 Lounges for study and leisure are available at Cox College.
-The main student lounge of Cox College is located on the lower level and provides a common area for students to gather and relax.
-There are microwaves, vending machines, and a refrigerator for student use on the lower level of the college.
-Study lounges are located on the second and third floors.
-Lockers are available on the second floor, next to the Women’s bathroom.
-Students must provide their own locks and keys.
-Due to locker space being limited, the college asks that students remove their items at the end of each day.
+The main student lounge of Cox College is located on the ground floor level and provides a common area for students to gather and relax.
+There is a microwave and vending machines for student use on the south end (by elevator).
+Study lounges are located on the second, third, and fourth floors as well as the Terrace.

 Fitness, Recreation, and Health

 The Meyer Center, a 60,000 square-foot facility, offers members free screenings/assessments, educational opportunities, and many other services to assist in the pursuit of a healthy lifestyle.
 Other fitness centers are located at Cox North and in Willard and Republic.
 College students may join these centers for a nominal fee which includes a required orientation to the facilities.
 College students may participate in the Wellness Program offered through CoxHealth at no charge.
 For more information about the Wellness Program, contact the Wellness Center at 417-269-9140.

 The Emergency departments at Cox North and Cox South are available to provide services to students who need emergency health services.
 Non-emergencies are referred to Urgent Care on the Cox Walnut Lawn campus.
 Students assume the total cost of their health care.

 Cox College is non-sectarian and respects the religious beliefs of members of the college community.
 A synagogue, churches of many denominations, and other places of worship are located in Springfield, several within walking distance of the college.
 Chaplains of CoxHealth and chapels at Cox North and Cox South are also available.